Seven trumpets: Interpretations

-In Christian Eschatology, all the first six trumpets are used to serve as a wake up call to the sinners on Earth and a call to repentance.
+In Christian eschatology, all the first six trumpets are used to serve as a wake up call to the sinners on Earth and a call to repentance.
 Each trumpet blast brings with it a plague of a more disastrous nature than the one before it.
 The trumpet is used to build anticipation and tells the reader that an alert, announcement, or warning is about to take place.
 The seventh trumpet does not bring a plague with it.
-Rather, it is sounded so that glory is given to God and His kingdom is announced.

-The Preterist understanding is that these blasts are like war trumpets against apostate Israel of the time period and that they correspond to events in the Jewish Wars.
-For example, the second trumpet is the nation of Rome depicted as a mountain, symbolic for great nations in the Old Testament, and its destruction of Galilee and the Sea of Galilee becoming full of blood and dead bodies.

-Concerning the second trumpet blast, Futurist Christian apologists speculate that the "great mountain burning with fire" that plunges into the sea, in Revelation 8:8, is an impact event by a possible Near-Earth object.Chapman, G. W. (1996, August).
-Comets and Asteroids and Future Cosmological Catastrophes.
-Compiled from Apocalypse When by Dr. Frank Close.

-Christians who follow the Posttribulation rapture doctrine, argue that the seventh trumpet is the last trumpet mentioned in I Corinthians 15:52, and that there is a strong correlation between the events mentioned in Isaiah 27:13, Matthew 24:29-31, and I Thessalonians 4:16.
+Rather, it is sounded so that glory is given to God and His kingdom is announced.The Preterist understanding is that these blasts are like war trumpets against apostate Israel of the time period and that they correspond to events in the Jewish Wars.
+For example, the second trumpet is the nation of Rome depicted as a mountain, symbolic for great nations in the Old Testament, and its destruction of Galilee and the Sea of Galilee becoming full of blood and dead bodies.Concerning the second trumpet blast, Futurist Christian apologists speculate that the "great mountain burning with fire" that plunges into the sea, in Revelation 8:8, is an impact event by a possible near-Earth object.Christians who follow the posttribulation rapture doctrine, argue that the seventh trumpet is the last trumpet mentioned in I Corinthians 15:52, and that there is a strong correlation between the events mentioned in Isaiah 27:13, Matthew 24:29-31, and I Thessalonians 4:16.
 These parallels are used to support the doctrine of the rapture occurring after the tribulation.
 Therefore, Posttribulationists see the rapture happening during the seventh trumpet.
 The nature of the 7th trumpet shows that "time is no more, and that the mystery of God is finished, Rev. 10:6,7.
 At the 7th trumpet, Jesus rules and reigns forevermore, He has taken His great power and reigned, and He rewards the righteous, and judges the wicked.
 Both Jesus and Paul declare that when Jesus comes, His reward is with Him, and He rewards everyone according to their works, Rev. 22:12,2 Tim 4:1.

-According to the Bahá’í Faith, the first woe is the advent of Muḥammad, the second woe is the advent of the Báb, and the third woe is the advent of the promised day of God; the manifestation of Bahá’u’lláh, the Prophet-Founder of the Bahá’í Faith.
+According to the Baháʼí Faith, the first woe is the advent of Muhammad, the second woe is the advent of the Báb, and the third woe is the advent of the promised day of God; the manifestation of Baháʼu'lláh, the Prophet-Founder of the Baháʼí Faith.
 The seventh angel or trumpet refers to "human souls who have been endowed with heavenly attributes and invested with an angelic nature and disposition" who will joyously proclaim and announce the coming of Bahá’u’lláh, the promised Lord of Hosts.

 There are some scholars who describe a part from the finale from the second symphony by Gustav Mahler, as the seven trumpets, actually played by four trumpets, bass drum, cymbals and triangle, which are offstage.